golemfactory/golem-wiki/Products/Brass-Beta/gWASM.md

 * All files are mapped to RAM memory.
 So having input and output files size in total greater than a few GB is not supported.

-* gWASM is still under development.
-At the moment it is available for testnet only.
-We do not guarantee proper verification and settlement.

 ---